outreachy/website/docs/privacy-policy.md

 * you create a user account;
 * you sign up for a mailing list;
-* you fill out an initial internship application;
+* you fill out an initial or final internship application;
 * you sign up to coordinate mentors for a community;
 * you submit a project in order to sign up to mentor for Outreachy;
 * you participate in surveys and evaluations;